-Nurturing and Supportive Before and After Care Programs Capital City Lower School offers all students in PK3-4th grade before-care and aftercare options.
+Nurturing and Supportive Eagle Care (Before and After Care Programs) Capital City Lower School offers all students in PK3-4th grade Eagle Care (before care and after care options).
 Both programs are consistent with our regular school-day routines, staffed by teachers who have participated in Responsive Classroom® training, are familiar with our project-based approach to teaching and learning, and understand the developmental needs of the students they serve.
-While there is an expected routine in both before-care and aftercare, the programs are structured enough for students to feel safe, while offering many choices of activities so that kids can have fun.
+While there is an expected routine in Eagle Care, the programs are structured enough for students to feel safe, while offering many choices of activities so that kids can have fun.
 We offer a sliding pay scale to families who qualify for free and reduced lunch.

-Parents as Partners for Student Success Parent engagement in the life of the school, and most especially in the life of your child at school, is an absolutely critical aspect of Capital City's model.
-We welcome parents to join us each Wednesday for our weekly All-School Meeting or to come and volunteer in the classroom.
+Families as Partners for Student Success Family engagement in the life of the school, and most especially in the life of your child at school, is an absolutely critical aspect of Capital City's model.
+We welcome families to join us each Wednesday for our weekly All-School Meeting or to come and volunteer in the classroom.
 Showcases held at the end of expeditions are a wonderful way to connect with your child and better understand what they are learning.
-We require all families to attend three parent-teacher conferences each year and encourage families to volunteer in support of the school.
+We require all families to attend three student-teacher conferences each year and encourage families to volunteer in support of the school.
 I see the value that our school and every staff member places on every child and that means a great deal to me as a teacher and a parent.
 Matt Hiester, 3rd Grade Teacher and Capital City parent